Zephyr Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Zephyr Mortgages’s changes.
-Notwithstanding that using this technology is not a condition for being on the Zephyr Mortgages panel, demonstrating you can remain up to date with Zephyr Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Zephyr Mortgages’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for being on the Zephyr Mortgages panel, demonstrating you can stay up to date with Zephyr Mortgages’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Zephyr Mortgages